Ily4s/robucar_driver/README.md

 ###a. robucar\_ctrl (implemented in robucar\_control.py):

-this node offer the TCP client class that connects to Robucar server and publish three services :
+This node offer the TCP client class that connects to Robucar server and publish three services :

-**1. robu_control** uses the srv message type RobotCtrl **2. robu_Drive** uses the srv message type RobotDrive **3. robu_PTU** uses the srv message type RobotPTU
+**1. robu_control:** uses the srv message type RobotCtrl.

+**2. robu_Drive:** uses the srv message type RobotDrive.

+**3. robu_PTU:** uses the srv message type RobotPTU.

 **robu_control is the recommended way to control the RobuCar.**

 ###b. robucar\_mon (implemented in robucar\_monitor.py):

-this node publishes data read from the robucar the "robot_data" topic.
+This node publishes data read from the robucar the "robot_data" topic.

 -------------

 ##2.
 Functional diagram:

-this is a simple diagram explaining how this package operate.
+Here is a simple diagram explaining how this package operate.
 ![image](robucar_cdta.png)

 -------------

 ##3.
 Data:

-data read from the robucar is published in by the "robucar\_mon" node to the "robot_data" topic
+Data read from the robucar is published in by the "robucar\_mon" node to the "robot_data" topic

-data received is formated as follows:
+Data received is formated as follows:

 | variable        | python types | C types    | ROS msg type |
 |:--------------- |:------------ |:---------- |:------------ |